TP-Link VIGI Cameras Ultimate Guide Part 3 - NVR IPCAMERA SECURITY

 We will show you some basic parameters that it may require to connect the VIGI camera to your NVR.

-1. The of the camera.
+1. The IP address of the camera.

-Open VIGI Security Manger and go to Settings > > Device List > My Devices > Settings icon of the camera > Network Settings > Connection.
+Open VIGI Security Manger and go to Settings > Device > Device List > My Devices > Settings icon of the camera > Network Settings > Connection.

 For some NVRs, you’ll need to modify the IP address of the VIGI camera to the same network segment as the NVR for successful adding.